 In San Diego County, one in seven of our neighbors face “food insecurity” – meaning that little or no food is available at home, and often they do not know how they will get their next meal.
-Vista Hi Noon Rotary Club collected over 15 grocery bags filled with food to benefit North County Food Bank.
+Vista Hi Noon Rotary Club collected over 400lbs of food to benefit North County Food Bank.
 Great job members!

 Mission Vista High School Interact Club meets on Thursdays.
 What an amazing group of students!!
 They have a very active club with about 36 members which is fantastic!!
 Tara and Talisa are Co Presidents (two seated in floor on right).
 The club advisor is Anne Fennell.
 Robert Crowell who will be the Club Liaison with this Interact Club and attending their meetings each month.